kunlabora/event-sourced-magnum-sal/README.md

 Forget about two players and the town and the corridors.
 Just focus on the mine shaft and the chain rule

 1) Player 1 places a miner in the mineshaft's first spot.
+1) Player 1 removes a miner in the mineshaft's first spot.
+1) Player 1 places a miner in the mineshaft's first spot again.
 1) Player 1 places a miner in the mineshaft's second spot.
 1) Player 1 removes their miner in the first spot. <-- this should be an illegal move, because the first spot should be occupied according to the chain rule.